m-aliabbas/AudioSplitter/README.md

 4. Install the other libraries mentioned in requirement.txt: pip install -r requirements.txt

+## How to use this tool for simple diarization?
+Kindly look into diarizer_example.py

 ### Copyright (C) IDRAK AI
 ### Created by: M Musawar